 As of the date of this MDA the required LoC had not yet been secured and the Company has delayed all further interim purchase payments until 2333382 has secured the LoC and completed the asset transfer with the current owner of the mining leases.
-Finalization of the acquisition payment schedule is presently being re-negotiated.
+Finalization of the acquisition payment schedule is presently being re-negotiated and both parties remain optimistic that a solution on securing the LoC will be found in 2022.